-Watch the video at the link below to tour Dutch Hollow Farm in Schodack, New York.
+Watch the video below to tour Dutch Hollow Farm in Schodack, New York.

 After watching, write a paragraph explaining how your daily life is impacted by farming.
 How would your life change without it?

 Draw and color a picture of your favorite part of the virtual trip to Dutch Hollow Farm.